 The shipowner Hurtigruten is a Norwegian passenger shipping company specializing in cruise and ferry services.
 The "Norwegian Coastal Express Route" (Bergen-Kirkenes) is a cargo-passenger ferry service along Norway's western and northern coast.
 Hurtigruten's cruise ferries sail nearly the entire length of Norway and complete this roundtrip itinerary in 11 days.
 The route also includes Lofoten Islands and Vesteralen Islands.

-The 11,204-ton, 691-passenger cruise ship ms Nordlys (Norwegian for “Northern Lights”) was named after the spectacular phenomenon visible in northern waters between October and March.
-MS Nordlys was launched in 1994 and its colours, art, and décor are all inspired by this magnificent natural phenomenon.
+The 700-passenger ship Nordlys (Norwegian for "Northern Lights") was named after the spectacular phenomenon visible in northern waters between October and March.
+MS Nordlys was launched in 1994 and its colors, art, and decor are all inspired by this magnificent natural phenomenon.
 The unique environment on board was created by Norwegian artists.
 Nordlys’ guests are encouraged to unwind and relax in the elegant maritime atmosphere, including comfortable reclining chairs and panorama lounges.

 Shipboard dining options - Food and Drinks